 Another trader might become frustrated, trade more aggressively to recoup his or her earlier loss, and sadly, end up losing even more, that day.
 Maybe he comes back later that same day, and “revenge trades” and loses more.
 Ouch!

 A trader with a plan is a trader who is in control of his emotions.
 Remember that.

 What is fundamentally different about these three traders?
 It might surprise you.
 It’s the way they react to their trades that determines their eventual trading results.
 It’s the biggest difference.

 As billionaire investor Warren Buffett says, it’s the ability to control one’s emotions that lead other investors to crash and burn is the key to being a successful investor.
 Buffet has an incredible track record in the investing world, and is full of wisdom like this.

 Simply put, don’t take things personally.
 The market didn’t do this to you, it’s the nature of the market.
 That’s what separates the winners from the losers and why we’re talking about the three simple proven steps to become a day trading pro.

 So you mean to tell me that a key reason why many traders fail is that they take their losses personally?
 Sadly, yes.
 Their confidence and peace of mind are connected to their trading results.
 We’ve seen how emotions will play with us in all kinds of situations, and trading and investing are no different.

 When traders do well, they feel good.
 When they lose, they become discouraged, doubtful and question their ability to trade.
 Self doubt is a killer in all case.

 Sadly, instead of stepping outside of the box and analyzing what went wrong, they react to the emotions triggered by personalizing the events.
 Psychological resilience often makes or breaks a player in sports.
 You need to have the same mindset with trading.

 In fact, learning to control your emotions goes a long way in how to get started in stocks as well as other areas of life.
-Make sure to check out our free stock market courses for beginners.
+Make sure to check out our free online trading courses for beginners.